 Leica M8 vs Sony HX95

 The Leica M8 and the Sony Cyber-shot DSC-HX95 are two digital cameras that were officially introduced, respectively, in September 2006 and August 2018.
-The M8 is a rangefinder-style mirrorless camera, while the HX95 is a fixed lens compact.
+The M8 is a rangefinder-focusing mirrorless camera, while the HX95 is a fixed lens compact.
 The cameras are based on an APS-H (M8) and a 1/2.3-inch (HX95) sensor.
 The Leica has a resolution of 10.4 megapixels, whereas the Sony provides 18 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.